bap63/CS5300P1/README.txt

 -------------------
 You can run our assignment by deploying the compiled WAR file to a tomcat server.
-Using eclipse, you can run our project by creating a new dynamic webproject called CS5300P1, then merging this entire directory with the blank project.
+Using eclipse, you can run our project by creating a new dynamic webproject called CS5300P1, then merging this entire directory with the blank project or import the .war file.
 Run using a tomcat 7 webserver.

+If you plan to deploy the war file to an Amazon Elastic Beanstalk instance you must have an application and an environment setup.
+You will then upload the war file to the interface and then finally when you launch the application, you will need to add the path '/Controller' to the root.
+Example: http://mcg67test.elasticbeanstalk.com/Controller.
+Please note this instance is not currently active.

 Overall Structure